New trial will not delay publication of Amanda Knox memoir

-NEW YORK, March 27 A decision by an Italian court to retry Amanda Knox and her former boyfriend in the 2007 murder of her British roommate will not delay the publication of her memoir, her publisher said on Wednesday.
+NEW YORK A decision by an Italian court to retry Amanda Knox and her former boyfriend in the 2007 murder of her British roommate will not delay the publication of her memoir, her publisher said on Wednesday.

 HarperCollins said the book, "Waiting to be Heard," will be published in the United States as planned on April 30.
 Knox will also do an interview with ABC's Diane Sawyer that is due to air the same day.